LinusNEP/AppliedMachineAndDeepLearningCourse-AML/README.md

 |   | Inline comments in the code  are necessary, but not mandatory |
 |   | The file must be in .ipynb format |

+### Alternative Submission Method
+If there are hitches, or you are unable to work with our JupyterHub, then:
+1. Create a .zip file with the following contents:
+- .ipynb of your code
+- .md of the wiki report
+2. Name it m-number_firstname_lastname_task<#>.zip
+- For example, m123456789_john_smith_assign1.zip
+3. Upload it to the cloud at [Direct Upload](https://cloud.cps.unileoben.ac.at/index.php/s/qYWzDYyRMdrLQmw).

+4. **Note:** No submission will be accepted via email.

 ### Contact